Are you looking for a way to manage and control your spending? If so, you may want to consider getting a MogoCard.

 The MogoCard’s fees are higher than KOHO’s, which charges a $1.00 account inactivity fee, and 1.5% for transactions in foreign currencies, compared to the MogoCard’s $1.99 inactivity fee and 2.5% for transactions in foreign currencies.

-You also get competitive cash back rewards of up to 10% at partner locations with KOHO.
-Plus, it offers a welcome bonus of $20 after your first purchase if you sign up with a referral link like this one.
+You also get 1% cash back on eligible purchases and 0.5% interest on your balance with KOHO Prepaid Card.
+Plus, KOHO offers a welcome bonus of $20 after your first purchase if you sign up with a referral link like this one.